Nathu03/Syntax-Genie/README.md

 •	Employ Careful Typing: Use the declare(strict_types=1); declaration at the start of your files to enforce strict typing and detect type-related issues early.

-•	Types of Leverage Unions: Use union types to give function and method argument types of greater flexibility.
+•	Types of Leverage Unions: Use union types to give function and method argument types greater flexibility.

 •	Use Identified Arguments: When calling functions, especially those with numerous parameters, use named arguments to make the code easier to read.
 Understanding of MVC architecture.